kapouer/window-page/README.md

 Chains are always run after DOM is ready.

-Between route and build chain, if page.document is not window.document, it is imported into it and the build chain is run when the import is finished and imported scripts and links are ready.
+Between route and build chain, if page.document has not been imported, it is imported into it and the build chain is run when the import is finished and its scripts and import links are loaded.

 The handle chain is never run when prerendering.

 ### 1. Initial document - construction

-DOM Ready on new document, or page.document is not window.document:
+DOM Ready on new document, or page.document has not been imported:
 - route
 - build
 - handle